 It can easily be stated that Genki Instruments is a fantastic client: they had a good, clear vision of what their product should be like and what it should do.
 In addition, they were fun to work with!

-A great thanks to everyone involved!
+Big thanks to everyone involved!